 - a.
 To provide vehicular access to the rear or side of lots where front access is restricted or not possible, particularly narrow lots where front garaging is not permitted. - b.
 To reduce garage dominance in residential streets. - c.
 To maximise on-street parking spaces and landscaping in residential streets. - d.
 To provide opportunities for affordable housing options. - e.
 To reduce vehicular conflict through reduced driveway cross overs and focusing of traffic to known points. - f.
 To enable garbage collection. - g.
-To facilitate the use of attached and narrow lot housing to achieve overall higher neighbourhood densities. - h.
-To create a slow speed shared zone requiring co-operative driving practices for the very low volume and frequency of vehicle movements that is distinctly different in character and materials to residential streets. - h.i.
-To ensure consistency with built form and use of laneways.
+To facilitate the use of attached and narrow lot housing to achieve overall higher neighbourhood densities. - To create a slow speed shared zone requiring co-operative driving practices for the very low volume and frequency of vehicle movements that is distinctly different in character and materials to residential streets.

-- The design and construction of laneways is to be consistent with Figure 14 and Growth Centres Practice Note: Laneways, produced by the Department of Planning and Environment. - 2.
+- 1. The design and construction of laneways is to be consistent with Figure 14 and Growth Centres Practice Note: Laneways. - 2.
 The laneway is a public "shareway" as the paved surface is for cyclists, pedestrians, garbage collection, mail deliveries, cars etc., with a 10 km speed limit and driveway-style crossovers to the street rather than a road junction.